Back to Business! Launch Your New Business With 10% Off — Start Now

 Over the years, Thailand has dramatically developed as an economy to the point where it has the second-highest GDP in Southeast Asia, according to the IMF, only behind Indonesia.

-Thailand had a Gross Domestic Product (GDP) of 543.65 billion US dollars in 2019, according to official data from the World Bank.
+Thailand had a Gross Domestic Product (GDP) of USD 548.89 billion in 2022, according to official data from the World Bank.

 The growth of Thailand’s economy is steady and consistent thanks to many factors, such as the availability of natural resources, demand for exports, a bustling consumer market, and a skilled, cost-efficient workforce.
 These are some of the many points that attract investors to the country.

-Economic development has led to a diversification in new as well as previously established industries here in Thailand.
+Economic development has led to a diversification in new and previously established industries here in Thailand.

-The tech industry specifically is expected to grow exponentially in the upcoming years due to increased interest in the Country from investors, entrepreneurs as well as large corporations.
+The tech industry specifically is expected to grow exponentially in the upcoming years due to increased interest in the country from investors, entrepreneurs, and large corporations.

-Education in Thailand maintains a high class standard through many international schools, colleges, and universities.
+Education in Thailand maintains a high standard throughout its many international schools, colleges, and universities.

 Most universities offer Business English, making it relatively easy to find Thai employees with communication skills and knowledge in the business field.

-In addition to education, Thailand's healthcare also displays a parallel standard with modern medical facilities and equipment as well as highly skilled doctors and medical staff.
+In addition to education, Thailand's healthcare system also displays a standard that is parallel to modern medical facilities and equipment, as well as highly skilled doctors and medical staff.

 Foreigners can choose from the following types of company vehicles: